bhk/rio/doc/rop.md

 Functions and thunks are always passed by reference; other values are literal.

+Results can be in one of three conditions: Success, Pending, and Error.

+ * Success indicates an ordinary result.

+ * Error indicates a failure on the host side (e.g. an uncaught exception).
+   By design, ROP agents propagate errors downstream to keep the function call analogy clean and allow remoting to be as unobtrusive as possible.

+ * Pending is another "exceptional" state, but one that is commonly encountered and intended to be communicated swiftly and efficiently.

-Remote evaluations always return a potentially time-varying (reactive) value, due to the inherent potential for communication delays.
-Remote evaluation of a function call or thunk will initially take on a "pending error" result -- an Error value that indicates the temporary lack of a result; any **use** of any Error value by the client will result in a Rio error or JS exception being thrown.
-This pending error will later be replaced by the value sent in the response from the other domain, which may in turn be replaced again and again (due to changing inputs).
+Remote evaluations always return a potentially time-varying (reactive) value, due to the inherent potential for communication delays, as well as the potential for reactive evaluation on the host.
+A remote function call will initially have a Pending result, and later transition to the condition indicated by the host.

 ## Messages